Top 8 Things I love about Taiwan.

-They show a sense of excitement and happiness towards you to say; “we are excited and happy to see you.”
-Rather than the usual prodding of tourists to buy souvenirs, Taiwanese would rather greet with a friendly smile and look for ways to help if you were looking confused.
-And if you actually ran into trouble, they would willingly offer help though some of them do not speak English.
-They would rather pass the phone to someone else who speaks English to sort you out.
+They show a sense of excitement and happiness toward you by saying, “we are excited and happy to see you.”
+Rather than the usual prodding of tourists to buy souvenirs, Taiwanese would greet with a friendly smile and look for ways to help if they look confused.
+And if you run into trouble, they would willingly offer help though some of them do not speak English.
+They would instead pass the phone to someone else who speaks English to sort you out.

 [Click here to search for Luxury hotels in Taipei]

 This is one thing most Asian countries are known for – night markets.
-Such markets are usually bustling and filled with people.
-From food to souvenirs and anything that can be sold.
-Even if you are not in the mood to shop, hanging out there and meeting with hundreds of people can just turn a boring night into a blast.
+Such markets are usually bustling and filled with people, from food to souvenirs and anything that can be sold.
+Even if you are not in the mood to shop, hanging out there and meeting hundreds of people can turn a boring night into a blast.

-Some of the night markets that you can visit in Taipei are Raohe Street Market, Shida Night Market, Tonghua Night Market and Shilin Night Market.
+Some of the night markets you can visit in Taipei are Raohe Street Market, Shida Night Market, Tonghua Night Market, and Shilin Night Market.

 Taiwanese are very religious people.
-Majority of the people there practice Buddhism and Taoism while there are pockets of Christians and other religious groups here and there.
+Most people there practice Buddhism and Taoism, while there are pockets of Christians and other religious groups here and there.
 Dotted around Taipei’s landscape are temples that are such magnificent sights to behold.

 Some of the temples are steeped in the history of Taiwan and have cultural connections too.
-Temples you can stop around to see in Taipei are: Mengjia Longshan Temple, Baoan Temple, Qingshan Temple, Confucius Temple and Ciyou Temple.
+You can stop to see temples in Taipei: Mengjia Longshan Temple, Baoan Temple, Qingshan Temple, Confucius Temple, and Ciyou Temple.
 A tour around any of the temples would expose you to information about the rich cultural heritage of the people of Taiwan.

 This is particularly the case because temples are everywhere.
-The dragons are colourful; they are beautiful and absolutely amazing.
-Some of them are carved in stone and they make great scenery for the pictures which you can use to set your social media pages on fire.
+The dragons are colorful; they are beautiful and absolutely amazing.
+Some of them are carved in stone, making incredible scenery for the pictures, which you can use to set your social media pages on fire.

 Effective Transportation System